shimondoodkin/altcoins-exchange/README.md

 **basic architecture**:(based on message queue servers idea like zero mq + nodejs)

-**matching engine** (with pair names as categories ) - take 1st select matching, 1st version implemented as select from database and two loops in javascript then can be reimplementd in c++.
+**matching engine** (with pair names as categories ) - take 1st select matching, 1st version implemented as select from database and two loops in javascript then can be reimplementd in c++. can have a database with atable of order book and api front end

 **transaction makers** ( move money from one wallet to other wallet in a transaction ) in memory transactional database +  front end : make deal: